aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03b_object_detection.rst

 Dataset Classes Global Variable
 -------------------------------

-After preparing the dataset folder, you will need to prepare the dataset classes global variable.
+After preparing the dataset folder, you will need to prepare the dataset classes' global variable.
 Depending on the dataset format you are using, you will need to edit the following files:

 .. note::

-   The classes listed in the following sets has to follow the id order in your dataset annotation file.
+   The classes listed in the following sets have to follow the ID order in your dataset annotation file.

 For COCO Format locate this file : :mod:`./peekingduck/training/src/model/yolox/data/datasets/coco_classes.py`